 “Architecture and its details are in some way all part of biology.
 Perhaps they are, for instance, like some big salmon or trout.
 They are not born fully grown; they are not even born in the sea or water where they normally live.
 They are born hundreds of miles away from their home grounds, where the rivers narrow to tiny streams.
 Just as it takes time for a speck of fish spawn to mature into a fully-grown fish, so we need time for everything that develops and crystallizes in our world of ideas.”

 These are the words of that Finnish architect, Alvar Aalto.
-Read them again if you need to… aren’t they beautiful?
-It is his design that perhaps influenced all those bean-shaped pools so beloved by skateboarders.
+According to 99%invisible, his design that perhaps influenced all those bean-shaped pools so beloved by skateboarders.
 His pool concept is where ideas really crystallized for them.

 Where and when will our ideas crystallize?
 Maybe we need jump into life to find out or we could just be satisfied with getting our toes wet.